dtudk/pythonsupport-page/docs/index.rst

 ------------

 .. article-info::
-   :author: Closed until the Spring semester.
-No help during exam period!
-   :date: Closed: 8th of Decmeber -- 1st of February
+   :author: Extra exam period open in 302!
+   :date: Friday 19th of December, 2025
+   :read-time: 12-16
    :class-container: sd-text-center sd-p-2 sd-outline-primary sd-bg-primary sd-text-light sd-rounded-2 sd-shadow-md sd-animate-grow50

+We are closed in the exam period until the Spring semester.
+There will be no supporters available until 1st of February (except on the 19th of December).

 .. .. article-info::
    :author: Closed during the Autumn break!
 Week 42.